 In early 2009, Kendall Cottage, a historic residence on the Estate dating back to 1920, was opened as a private, luxury retreat for newlyweds or small groups.
 Decorated in a sophisticated palette of blues and neutrals and featuring a striking collection of modern art, the cottage offers two generous suites linked by a spacious living room leading onto a private terrace overlooking lavender and rosemary fields.
-Rates include, wireless internet access, 24-hour security, wine tasting, a guided tour of the estate and breakfast.
+Rates include, wireless internet access, 24-hour security and breakfast.

 Single room rate R 1.200,00 per person per night incl. breakfast